About This Offering

 • Hands-on: Build a mini RAG system to answer questions from PDF files or Wikipedia articles

-• What are LLM Agents and how they extend LLM capabilities
+• What are AI agents and why they matter

-• Hands-on: Building a simple LLM-powered agent using open-source framework
+• Hands-on: build a simple LLM-powered AI agent